futurerealitylab/FRL.IO/README.txt

 3.5) **EventData**

-Every interface function receives a ViveControllerModule.EventData object with it.
+Every interface function receives a BaseEventData object with it.
+This object can currently be cast into a ViveControllerModule.EventData object.
 The ViveControllerModule.EventData object has the following fields:

 module : ViveControllerModule